akyeshi/stock-tracker/README.md

 ## Features

-- Home page with dark/light mode theme.
+- Intuitive User Interface: Sleek and modern home page with a visually appealing dark or light mode theme, allowing you to customize the look and feel to your preference
-- Alpha Vantage API to receive near realtime maket data on the ticker prices.
+- Real-Time Market Data(15min delay): Seamless integration with the Alpha Vantage API ensures you receive near real-time market data on your selected tickers, keeping you informed of the latest price movements.
-- Responsive design ensuring a seamless experience across different devices and screen sizes.
+- Responsive Design: built with a mobile-first approach, ensuring a smooth and consistent experience across a wide range of devices and screen sizes, from desktops to smartphones.
-- Watchlist feature with full CRUD functionality
+- Personalized Watchlists: Create and manage your own watchlists with full CRUD (Create, Read, Update, Delete) functionality, allowing you to easily track the stocks that matter most to you.

 ## Installation